-Note: BC Life & Health Insurance Company provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.
+Important: This is not an insured benefit plan.
+The benefits described in this Summary Plan Description or any rider or amendments hereto are funded by the plan administrator who is responsible for their payment.
+Anthem Blue Cross Life and Health Insurance Company provides administrative claims payment services only and does not assume any financial risk or obligation with respect to claims.

-BC Life & Health Insurance Company is an independent licensee of the Blue Cross Association (BCA).
+Anthem Blue Cross Life and Health Insurance Company is an independent licensee of the Blue Cross Association (BCA).